mhpi/hydroDL/README.md

+# Citations

+K. Fang, M. Pan, and CP.
+Shen, The value of SMAP for long-term soil moisture estimation with the help of deep learning, Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2018.2872131 (2018)

+K. Fang, CP.
+Shen, D. Kifer and X. Yang, Prolongation of SMAP to Spatio-temporally Seamless Coverage of Continental US Using a Deep Learning Neural Network, Geophysical Research Letters, doi: 10.1002/2017GL075619, preprint accessible at: arXiv:1707.06611 (2017)

 # Example
 Two examples with sample data are wrapped up including
  - [train a LSTM network to learn SMAP soil moisture](example/train-lstm.py)